yuhaoleeyh/day-zero/README.md

 3rd place for Ellipsis Goldman Sachs AWS Hackathon 2021

 Done by: Lee Yu Hao, Aw Khai Loong, Richard Ng, Zhou Min Yuan, Ryan Tan

 ## Introduction
 This repository contains the source programs for the Ellipsis Tech Series Hackathon 2021 (ETSH).

+## Summary

+Allowing any user to start from "DayZero", an app that utilises deep learning, financial recommender system and credit score calculation that includes all users on their financial long-term journey.

 ## Directories
 - `ETSH-deep-learning/` for training Deep Learning models for credit score percentile prediction